9. Database access

 }

-- Line 8: The static method [DbProviderFactories.GetFactoryClasses()] returns the list of installed generic connectors in the form of an in-memory database table (DataTable).
+- line 8: static method [DbProviderFactories.GetFactoryClasses()] returns a list of installed generic connectors, in the form of a database table stored in memory (DataTable).

-- dt.Columns is the list of columns in the table.
-A column C is of type DataColumn
+- dt.Columns is the list of table columns.
+A C column is of type DataColumn

 - [DataColumn].ColumnName is the name of the column

-- dt.Rows is the list of rows in the table.
-A row L is of type DataRow
+- dt.Rows is the list of table rows.
+An L line is of type DataRow

 - [DataRow].ItemArray is an array of objects, where each object represents a column of the row

-The result of running this on my machine is as follows:
+The result on my machine is as follows:

-- Line 1: The table has four columns.
-The first three are the most useful for us here.
+- line 1: the table has four columns.
+The first three are the most useful for us ici.

 The following display shows that the following generic connectors are available: